jhackett1/utopia/content/pages/index.markdown

 venueInfo: >-
   The conference centre is a large and modern venue, which is fully accessible and conveniently located in central London.
 The nearest tube station is St.
-  James Park.
+  James's Park.
-registerInfo: >-
-  We'll be welcoming 250 fast streamers on each day.
-You can book your place now, on our website.
+registerInfo: We'll be welcoming 250 Fast Streamers on each day.
+Book your place now.
 ---